Anti-racism protesters rally around world, topple statue

 “Everyone knows that this represents more than just George Floyd, more than just America, but racism all around the world,” said Darcy Bourne, a London-based student.

-Protesters, many of whom were wearing face masks to protect themselves from the coronavirus, were “using this time when they’re out of work to unite and come together and make a change because it’s been like this for too long now,” she said.

-Following clashes on Saturday at another demonstration in central London that saw 14 police officers injured, there were concerns that Sunday’s demonstration might take a violent turn.
-Hundreds of protesters siphoned off and returned to where the clashes took place on Saturday.
-A line of police lined themselves behind barricades and in front of the gates to Downing Street and the offices of Prime Minister Boris Johnson.
-The protest appeared to be orderly but on occasion the demonstrators remonstrated with police.
+The protests were mainly peaceful but for the second day running there were some scuffles near the offices of Prime Minister Boris Johnson.
+Objects were thrown at police.
+Police have sent reinforcements and calm appears to have been restored.

+Protesters also threw objects at police down the road outside the gates of Parliament, where officers without riot gear formed a line.
+They were reinforced by riot police who quickly ran toward the scene.

 London Mayor Sadiq Khan said violence was “simply not acceptable” and urged those protesting to do so lawfully while also maintaining social distancing by remaining two meters (6.5 feet) apart.
-But most demonstrators didn’t heed that call, packing themselves tightly in front of the U.S. Embassy.
+But most demonstrators didn’t heed that call, particularly in front of the U.S. Embassy.

-Police said 14 officers were injured Saturday during clashes with protesters in central London that followed a largely peaceful Black Lives Matter demonstration attended by tens of thousands.
+Police said 14 officers were injured Saturday during clashes with protesters in central London that followed a largely peaceful demonstration that had been attended by tens of thousands.

-Video footage online showed one mounted police officer colliding with a traffic light and striking the pavement before her horse bolted away.
-Police said the officer was hospitalized and her injuries weren’t life-threatening.

 Hundreds of people also formed a densely packed crowd Sunday in a square in central Manchester, kneeling in silence as a mark of respect for George Floyd.